LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 - `Content-Type: application/json` for requests with JSON bodies
 - `Accept: application/json` to request JSON responses

-> How to obtain a token: Refer to your account or developer portal.
-Tokens typically expire; handle refresh per your authentication system.}
+> To obtain a token, refer to your account or developer portal.
+Tokens typically have an expiration.
+Handle refresh per your authentication system.
 >

 ---